 WPC referred this matter to our team in Sukkur, who heard his matter and proposed an outof-court settlement through mediation.
 The same was briefed to opposite parties, after which all parties agreed and signed an agreement to mediate.
 Our Accredited Mediator Ms. Afreen Kanwal facilitated both parties for successful mediation, where both parties mutually reached to a settlement.
-In conclusion, from the entire process, Mr. Shams was relieved to get his rightful share in the inheritance property within a short span of time rather than battling for it in court.
+In conclusion, from the entire process, Mr. Shams was relieved to get his rightful share in the inheritance property within a short span of time rather than battling for it in s.
+Zareena, a differently abled from woman Khairpur, exemplifies unwavering determination and resilience when her 16-yearold daughter faced a harrowing abduction attempt.
+Instead of faltering away, She sought justice for her daughter.